Redsskull/wclogs-cli/README.md

 **A deep dive into complex API integration, GraphQL querying, and OAuth2 authentication.**

 I built this CLI tool to learn GraphQL by tackling a real-world challenge: the Warcraft Logs API.
-This project represents my journey from "What is GraphQL?" to implementing OAuth2 flows, complex nested queries, and terminal-based data visualization.
-While not feature-complete, it demonstrates practical API integration skills and the ability to learn complex technologies by building real tools.
+This project represents my journey from "What is GraphQL?" to implementing OAuth2 flows, complex nested queries, terminal-based data visualization, and sophisticated event correlation.
+The breakthrough achievement was developing a professional-grade interrupt analysis system that matches Warcraft Logs' web interface functionality through discovery of hidden API fields and advanced event correlation techniques.

 ## Visual Examples